gbgil/gbgil/README.md

 ⚡ I have experience working as a Full Stack Dev but my passion is Backend and DevOps

-🌱 I’m currently learning: Golang and Microservice architecture design patterns
+🌱 I’m currently studying: Golang and Microservice architecture design patterns

 👯 My current personal project is a video-encoding microservice written in Golang, itself part of a bigger project